Frances M. Hendry

 Frances Mary Hendry (born 1941) is a British writer of children's historical fiction.
-Born and educated in Glasgow, Scotland she now resides in Nairn, where many of her books are set.
+Born and educated in Glasgow, Scotland, she now lives in Nairn, where many of her books are set.

 Hendry was a teacher for 23 years and wrote plays and pantomimes for the Nairn Drama Club.
-She submitted a story to the first BBC "Quest for a Kelpie" writing competition and won first prize — the book took its name from the competition.
-She has subsequently had 16 books published, most of which are historical fiction for young adults; historically accurate, with imaginary young people inserted into them.
+She submitted a story to the first BBC "Quest for a Kelpie" writing competition and won first prize — her book took its name from the competition.
+She has had 16 books published, most of which are historical fiction for young adults.
 Two are fantasy; two are for younger readers.
 Several have won prizes and awards.